How to prevent frozen pipes and bursts

 Prevent condensing boilers freezing and breaking down

-If you have a condensing type central heating boiler take steps to prevent it breaking down in cold weather.
-In cold weather, the external condensate pipe that takes waste water from the back of the condensing boiler can freeze solid, shutting down the system.
+If you have a condensing type central heating boiler take steps to prevent it breaking down in freezing weather.
+In cold weather the external condensate pipe that takes waste water from the back of the condensing boiler can freeze solid, causing the boiler to shut down.
 Lagging this pipe with water-proof and weather-proof insulation can prevent freezing.

 Check your stopcock

-Know where your stopcock is, as quickly turning off the water supply during a burst significantly reduces the damage caused by the escape of water.
+Know where your stopcock is, as quickly turning off the main water supply during a burst significantly reduces the damage caused by the escape of water.
 It is usually located somewhere on the ground floor.
-Test the stop tap regularly to ensure it is working (you can turn it off).
+Test the stop tap regularly to ensure you can turn it off.

-Install an approved device that shuts of your water if a burst pipe is detected, such as www.floodcheck.co.uk
+Install an approved device that shuts off your water if a burst pipe is detected, such as www.floodcheck.co.uk

 Have an action plan

-Be prepared: If you let out your holiday home, make sure you provide guests with information on how to turn off the water and who to contact in an emergency (name and number of your licensed plumber, housekeeper, agent, you).
+Be prepared: If you let out your holiday home, make sure you provide guests with information on how to turn off the water and who to contact if a leak is discovered (name and number of your licensed plumber, housekeeper, agent, you).
 Display this in your guest information folder and in a prominent position so it’s easy to locate in the event of water gushing everywhere.

-Also have a prominent notice displayed alongside your heating controls instructing guests not to turn off the heating or turn thermostats below 12°c in winter.
+Also have a prominent notice displayed alongside your heating controls instructing guests not to turn off the heating or turn thermostats below 12°c in winter as this could invalidate your insurance.

 Ask someone to check on your holiday home

-Ask a neighbour or housekeeper to inspect your empty holiday home daily during severe freezing temperatures.
-Hopefully, this will enable frozen or burst pipes to be detected as soon as possible.
-The early detection of any leaks minimises the cost of damage.
-Also, any boiler or heating failures due to the power tripping can be identified, which could prevent frozen pipes.
+The risk of a claim multiplies greatly once a property becomes unoccupied.
+Ask a neighbour or management company to inspect your empty holiday home regularly during severe freezing temperatures.
+Early detection will help to minimise damage should your pipes freeze.
+Also, any boiler or heating failures due to the power tripping can be identified.

 Check that you are insured

 Although these precautions can help prevent burst pipes, there is still a risk that the unforeseen could happen and you could experience water damage.
-Check your holiday home insurance covers escape of water damage.
+Check your holiday home insurance covers escape of water damage for peace of mind.

-Ensure you comply with any winter heating warranties and unoccupancy exclusions outlined in your insurance policy wording.
-Failure to fulfill your insurance obligations could leave your holiday home uninsured for burst pipes.
+Ensure you comply with any winter heating warranties and unoccupancy terms outlined in your insurance policy wording.
+Failure to fulfil your insurance obligations could leave your holiday home uninsured for burst pipes.

 If you need advice on what cover you need, contact one of our insurance experts.